-Our impairment evaluations also take into consideration our historical experience in securing new management contracts to utilize facilities that had been previously idled for periods comparable to the periods that our currently idle facilities have been idle.
-Such previously idled facilities are currently being operated under contracts that generate cash flows resulting in the recoverability of the net book value of the previously idled facilities by substantial amounts.
+Our impairment evaluations also take into consideration our historical experience in securing new management contracts to utilize facilities that had been previously idled for substantial periods of time.
+Such previously idled facilities are currently being operated under contracts that continue to generate cash flows resulting in the recoverability of the net book value of the previously idled facilities by material amounts.
 Due to a variety of factors, the lead time to negotiate contracts with our federal and state partners to utilize idle bed capacity is generally lengthy and has historically resulted in periods of idleness similar to the ones we are currently experiencing at our idle facilities.
 As a result of our analyses, we determined each of the idled facilities to have recoverable values in excess of the corresponding carrying values.
 However, we can provide no assurance that we will be able to secure agreements to utilize our idle facilities, or that we will not incur impairment charges in the future.

 By their nature, these estimates contain uncertainties with respect to the extent and timing of the respective cash flows due to potential delays or material changes to historical terms and conditions in contracts with prospective customers that could impact the estimate of cash flows.
-Notwithstanding the effects the recent economic downturn has had on our customers' demand for prison beds in the short-term which led to our decision to idle certain facilities, we believe the long-term trends favor an increase in the utilization of our correctional facilities and management services.
+Notwithstanding our customers' fluctuating demand for prison beds which led to our decision to idle certain facilities, we believe the long-term trends favor an increase in the utilization of our correctional facilities and management services.
 This belief is based on our experience in operating in difficult economic environments and in working with governmental agencies faced with significant budgetary challenges, which is a primary contributing factor to the lack of appropriated funding since 2009 to build new bed capacity by the federal and state governments with which we partner.

 On April 30, 2017, the contract with the Federal Bureau of Prisons, or BOP, at our 1,422-bed Eden Detention Center expired and was not renewed.
-We have begun to market the facility to other customers, but can provide no assurance that we will be successful in securing a replacement contract.
-We performed an impairment analysis of the Eden facility, which had a net carrying value of \$40.9 million as of March 31, 2017, and concluded that this asset has a recoverable value in excess of the carrying value.
+We idled the Eden facility following the transfer of the offender population, and have begun to market the facility.
+We can provide no assurance that we will be successful in securing a replacement contract.
+We performed an impairment analysis of the

+Eden facility, which had a net carrying value of \$40.5 million as of June 30, 2017, and concluded that this asset has a recoverable value in excess of the carrying value.